-Carrie adores eating fresh, local & organic produce throughout the year via CSA.
-She has been involved in food systems in a variety of ways, from working on statewide farm-to-school initiatives at the Center for Integrated Agricultural Systems to working as a farmhand at Crossroads Community Farm to teaching sustainable agriculture to undergrads in Thailand.
-She is loving applying her Masters degrees in Public Health and Urban and Regional Planning from the University of Wisconsin-Madison to her daily work at Fairshare.
+Carrie delights in eating fresh, local & organic produce throughout the year via CSA.
+She has an extensive background in food systems, from working on statewide farm-to-school initiatives at the Center for Integrated Agricultural Systems to working as a farmhand at Crossroads Community Farm to teaching sustainable agriculture to undergraduate students in Thailand.
+She enjoys applying her Masters degrees in Public Health and Urban & Regional Planning from the University of Wisconsin-Madison, to her daily work at Fairshare.

 Organic Produce Educator

 Claire Strader is the Organic Vegetable Educator for FairShare and Dane County UW-Extension.
 In this shared position, Claire works with organic vegetable farmers serving direct markets.
 Her previous experience is as a certified organic vegetable farmer, beginning farmer educator, and retail produce buyer.
 She has worked in the Wisconsin local food system since 1993 and joined FairShare in 2013.
 Her key projects include on-farm research on cover crops and reduced tillage techniques for organic vegetables, the Organic Vegetable Farm Manager registered apprenticeship, and the annual Organic Vegetable Production Conference serving farmers in Wisconsin and surrounding states.